whereisyasss/whereisyasss/README.md

 - 🕺   He/Him
 - 😺  A young _beginner_ who wants to learn more and more
 - 🏠  Working from home
-- 🚀  Working on discord bot projects !
+- 🚀  Working on various projects, such as discord bots
 - 📣  You can contact me via [Discord](https://dsc.bio/yasss)

 <br />